-Here are three trends on millennial career paths and what they mean.
+Here are three trends in millennial career paths and what they mean.

 The world is more connected now than it has ever been.

-Rather than mail a letter and wait a week for a reply, one can simply send an email and get an answer in minutes.
+Rather than mail a letter and wait a week for a reply, one can simply email and get an answer in minutes.

 Breaking stories used to be mysteries until the evening news or the next day’s paper.